On P Versus NP: Introduction

 \subparagraph{Acknowledgment}

-I would like to thank Ren\'{e} Thiemann who took the time to verify crucial proofs with Isabelle.
-His work was extremely helpful in finding flaws and errors in prior presentation of the results.
+I would like to thank Ren\'{e} Thiemann who took the time to verify crucial proofs with the theorem prover Isabelle \cite{R}, whose work was extremely helpful in finding flaws and errors in the earlier presentations.